Jasu Patel. Caricature: Austin Gerard Coutinho

-He held the Indian record for best figures in a Test innings and match for a long time.
-Jasu Patel, born on November 26, 1924, was also the first cricketer to be decorated with a Padma Shri.
+Jasu Patel, born November 26, 1924, held the Indian record for best figures in a Test innings and match for a long time.
+He was also the first cricketer to be decorated with a Padma Shri.
 Abhishek Mukherjee looks back at the career of the man who created history against Australia.

-It seemed hopeless when Alan Davidson and Richie Benaud bowled out India for 152 on Day Oone at Kanpur.
-The all-rounders took nine wickets between them, and Australia ended the day with 23 without loss.
+It seemed hopeless when Alan Davidson and Richie Benaud bowled out India for 152 on Day One at Kanpur.
+The two champions took 9 wickets between them, and Australia ended the day with 23 without loss.
 On Day Two, Patel dismissed Gavin Stevens caught and bowled, but Australia cruised to 128 for one at lunch, and another innings defeat loomed on the horizon.

 The champion batsmen, Neil Harvey and Norman O’Neill, seemed helpless against Patel; O’Neill holed out to Bapu Nadkarni at mid-wicket, who missed the chance.
 On hindsight, had Nadkarni held the catch, Patel might have claimed 10 wickets in an innings.
 Nevertheless, Patel bowled Harvey, and O’Neill was bowled by Chandu Borde.

-It was all Patel after that: Davidson was the only one to offer some resistance, and from 128 for one, the Australians were bowled out for 219.
-Patel’s spell read eight for 24, and he ended with figures of 35.5-16-69-9 – a bowling analysis that would remain the best in the history of Indian cricket till Anil Kumble’s 10 for 74.
-What was more stunning is the fact that Patel did not need the help of a fielder in eight of the nine dismissals: five were bowled, two were leg before and one caught and bowled.
+It was all Patel after that: Davidson was the only one to offer some resistance, and from 128 for 1, the Australians were bowled out for 219.
+Patel’s spell read 8 for 24, and he ended with figures of 35.5-16-69-9 — a bowling analysis that would remain the best in the history of Indian cricket till Anil Kumble’s 10 for 74.
+What was more stunning is the fact that Patel did not need the help of a fielder in 8 of the 9 dismissals: 5 were bowled, 2 were leg-before and one caught and bowled.

 Patel’s job was, however, far from over.
 Nari Contractor (74), Borde (44), Ramnath Kenny (51) and Nadkarni (46) not only erased the 67-run deficit, but helped post 291.
-Davidson toiled for 57.3 overs to take seven for 93 to go with his five for 31 in the first innings, and Australia were left to score 225.
+Davidson toiled for 57.3 overs to take 7 for 93 to go with his 5 for 31 in the first innings, and Australia were left to score 225.
 Before stumps, Patel removed Stevens again, and Harvey was caught by Nadkarni at slip off Polly Umrigar.
-Australia ended the fourth day at 59 for two.
+Australia ended the fourth day at 59 for 2.

 Umrigar had O’Neill caught by Nadkarni at leg slip early the next morning, and followed it up with the wicket of Ken Mackay.
 Patel came into action then, removing Davidson and Benaud at the same score; he also removed Lindsay Kline, and then, with nothing to play for, McDonald decided to go for it and was stumped off Patel to give him his fifth wicket.
 Patel’s figures read 25.4-7-55-5, and he became the first Indian bowler to take 14 wickets.
 Patel’s 14 for 124 remained an Indian record till Narendra Hirwani went past him with his 16 for 136.